allfoxwy/UnitXP_SP3/README.md

 This mod adding a new timer facility to the game.
 These timers are running in a separated thread so that their pulling call would not block game thread.
 When a timer triggers, it would call the corresponding Lua callback in game thread.
 The callback is passed with a single parameter which is `timer ID`.
 It is safe to `arm` or to `disarm` timers in callbacks.

 The `arm` method in above example has 2 numberic parameter: The first `1000` means the timer would goes off when 1000ms after the `arm` method.
 The second `3000` means the timer would repeat every 3000ms after first trigger.
-If we pass a `0` to second numberic parameter, the timer would only goes off for once then disarm itself.
+If we pass a `0` to second numberic parameter, the timer would only goes off for once then disarm itself. `timerID` starts from 1.
+The `arm` method return 0 for error.

 `timerID` is a 32-bits unsigned integer which should be able to safely store in Lua's number type.
 As by default Lua should use double-precision float for numbers and it would have 52-bits in its fraction part.